apache/echarts-doc/en/option/partial/2d-data.md

 <br>
 **Customize a data item:**

-When needing to customize a data item, it can be set as an object, where property `value` reprensent real value.
+When needing to customize a data item, it can be set as an object, where property `value` represent real value.
 For example:
 ```ts
 [
     12,